 It is argued that rival classes do not exist in African society.
-With the achievement of political independence (together with absence of a developed national bourgeoisie) it is claimed that all Africans have common aims.
-It is argued that there are no rival political parties.
+With the achievement of political independence (together with the absence of a developed national bourgeoisie) it is claimed that all Africans have common aims.
+It is argued that there are no rival classes, and so no need for rival political parties.
 This gives rise to the one-party system as a form of government in several independent African states.

-This separation from the rest of the world, idealisation of traditional African society, blurring over the class differences, together with separate national ambitions of bourgeois elements, has led to a great variety of "socialist" concepts in Africa.
-Thus, there is the "Arab socialism" of President Nasser, whereas in Tunisia (another Arab country) there is "Neo-Destour socialism"- Neo-Destour being the name of the ruling party, meaning "new life" There is the "Negritude" preached by President Senghor of Senegal, often presented as a variety of "African Socialism".
+This separation from the rest of the world, idealisation of traditional African society, blurring over of class differences, together with separate national ambitions of bourgeois elements, has led to a great variety of "socialist" concepts in Africa.

+Thus, there is the "Arab socialism" of President Nasser, whereas in Tunis (another Arab country) there is "Neo-Destour socialism"-Neo-Destour being the name of the ruling party, meaning "new life".
+There is the "Negritude" preached by President Senghor of Senegal, often presented as a variety of "African socialism".
 The National Council of Nigeria Citizens (NCNC) presents the concept of "Pragmatic Socialism" (the old hand-to-mouth process) and the Action Group of Nigeria sets the aim of "Democratic Socialism"-much in the same way as the right-wing leaders in Britain.

-Most widespread is the concept of 'African Socialism''-something different from the Social Democratic concepts in the capitalist countries and also from the scientific socialism of Marxism in the socialist world.
-Even within the concept of 'African 'Socialism'' there, are different varieties, ranging from the ''tribal socialism'' of Julius Nyerere, President of Tanganyika, to the mixed economy ''democratic socialism'', presented by Prime Minister Jomo Kenyatta in the recent election programme of the Kenya African National Union.
+Most widespread is the concept of "African Socialism"-something different from the Social Democratic concepts in the capitalist countries and also from the scientific socialism of Marxism in the socialist world.
+Even within the concept of "African Socialism" there are different varieties, ranging from the "tribal Socialism" of Julius Nyerere, President of Tanganyika, to the mixed economy "democratic socialism" presented by Jomo Kenyatta in the recent election programme of the Kenya African National Union.